 Eye problems.
 Welcome to your forties.
 Here is your complimentary pair of reading glasses.
 Not really, but you get the picture.
 Few people get past middle age without some vision problems.
 These can range from minor to serious – and prescription lenses (even with cheaper frames) don’t come cheap.
 And you might need new ones every two years.

 Not state-of-the-art hospitals.
 While there are some state hospitals that are fine, in fact, downright fantastic, there are major funding and staffing problems in many of them.
-In several of the hospitals the actual operations performed are excellent, but the problems come in with post-operative care of patients.
+In several of the hospitals the actual operations performed are excellent, but the problems often come in with post-operative care of patients.
 While not all private hospitals are completely fantastic, the level of care you receive and the facilities available to you are likely to be better.
 And so it should be, because most of them are jolly expensive.
 If your life is hanging by a thread, the last thing you feel like dealing with are no sheets on the bed or dirty toilets.
 Or waiting endlessly in a queue while you are bleeding.
 So pay your medical scheme contribution with a smile.

 Peace of mind.
 We spend an inordinate amount of our time worrying about money.
-If you have a family, and are a wage earner, unless you have won the lottery, you would not be able to foot the bill if your family of five were in the same car accident and all landed in hospital.
+If you have a family, and are a wage earner, unless you have won the lottery, you would not be able to foot the bill if your family of five were in the same car accident and all landed in a private hospital.
 Whereas medical schemes do have limits, most hospital costs are at least paid for.
 So now you can sleep at night.

 Ambulances.
 If you’ve had a heart attack and are lying on the floor of a restaurant, you want the ambulance to get there without delay.
 Sometimes state ambulances are very swift, but there are also horror stories about badly injured or ill people waiting hours for an ambulance.
 Being a member of a medical scheme usually entitles you to use a private ambulance.